KiwiAviation/KiwiAviation.github.io/projects/co2sensor.markdown

 August 2024

 # At a glance
-**What:** Designed and built a low-cost solar-powered device to measure carbon flux cycles **How:** Prototyped and refined electronic design through breadboard testing and final soldered assembly.
-Programmed ESP32 microcontroller firmware with MicroPython
+**What:** Designed and built a low-cost solar-powered device to measure carbon flux cycles.
+**How:** Prototyped and refined electronic design through breadboard testing and final soldered assembly.
+Programmed ESP32 microcontroller firmware with MicroPython.
-**Why:** Developed to be a low-cost open-source alternative to expensive commercial equipment used to measure carbon flux cycles in scientific research
+**Why:** Developed to be a low-cost open-source alternative to expensive commercial equipment used to measure carbon flux cycles in scientific research.
 *Skills: electronic prototyping, soldering, Python*

 # Resources